owncloud/docs/docs/build-the-docs.md

 * If there are more repos affected by the changes intended, you need to select the one repo for building, that includes all repos (components) that will be changed.
 That repo is the source for the next step.

 * Run `bin/prepare_site_yml` in the repo you are developing on or the one that includes all required repos to get a `site-dev.yml`.
 This file **will not** get published and will always stay local.
-It is a mirror of the current `site.yml` but the URLs formerly pointing to GitHub and the respective repos will get changed to fetch the content locally.
+It is a mirror of the current `site.yml` but the URLs formerly pointing to GitHub and the respective repos will get changed to fetch the components locally.

 * Before you start changing, run `yarn install` to have the dependencies updated.

-* Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you have created `site-dev.yml`.
+* Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you want to buid from which will use the formerly created `site-dev.yml`.

 * Finally, run `yarn serve` to see the result of the build.